alexander-perigon/PerigonForge/readme.md

 # PerigonForge

 A high-performance voxel engine built in C# using the OpenTK wrapper for OpenGL.
-Engineered for efficiency, PerigonForge utilizes advanced data structures and multi-threaded processing to handle large-scale procedural environments.
+Engineered for efficiency, PerigonForge utilizes advanced data structures and multi-threaded processing to handle large-scale procedural cubic environments.

 ![PerigonForge Screenshot](./images/Screenshot%202026-03-19%20183607.png)